kip218/CTF-writeups/16-bit-AES.md

 ## Write-up

-There are two ways of solving this challenge.
-One way is much easier than the other, and I doubt it was the intended solution.
+There were two ways of solving this challenge.
+One way was much easier than the other, and I doubt it was the intended solution.
 I will first go over the proper way, and then go over the easier way.

+When I first connected to the server, I got the message: